trevthedev254/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty Creates a script that switches the current user to the user betty.
+0-iam_betty - Creates a script that switches the current user to the user betty.
-1-who_am_i -script that prints the effective username of the current user.
+1-who_am_i -Script that prints the effective username of the current user.
+2-groups - Script that prints all the groups the current user is part of.